FRC-1721/marketing-material/docs/stickers/stickers.rst

    :width: 80%
    :alt: Vivve Fest 6 Sticker

-   This is the first Vivve Fest sticker that was presented at a Vivve fest for the winter 2021 Vivve Fest, Designed by Connor_.
+   This is the first Vivve Fest sticker that was presented at a Vivve fest for the winter 2021 Vivve Fest, Designed by Conar_.

 2022